vmagamedov/harness/docs/configuration.rst

 These options are defined in the :doc:`harness/wire.proto` file and it is required to import this file in order to use them.

+Also:

+- ``(validate.rules).message.required`` - field option to mark field as required

+This option is defined in the :doc:`validate/validate.proto` file.

 Wires Definition
 ~~~~~~~~~~~~~~~~